 The only supplier of fluid-based ice protection systems globally and the leading supplier of laser perforated surfaces, CAV has operated as a critical technology and manufacturing partner to major commercial OEMs since 1942.

 Working alongside aircraft engineers, CAV assists in the design, testing, analysis, manufacture, integration and approval of unique technology solutions to overcome critical safety challenges and increase the efficiency of flight.

 In 2017 CAV became an independent business, supported by Baird Capital, the direct private investment arm of Robert W. Baird & Co.
-With new investment and supported by Baird Capital’s global resources CAV is now driving the business’ growth and innovation strategy forward to further penetrate and cement its leading position as a Tier 1 supplier in the aviation and aerospace markets.
+Since this time, the business has continued to prosper and in September 2023 became a member of the Loar Group Inc. portfolio which will enable the company to further develop and cement its leading position as a Tier 1 supplier in the aviation and aerospace markets.